aprilkrg/wuxia-tamagotchi/PLAN.md

 game over logic and message!

+current tasks:
+- any stats not at 0 continue decreasing after the timer stops
+- right now the game timer continues for one extra second after the stats hit 0

 ### VISUAL IMPROVEMENTS
 - animate the avatar to bounce up and down, or slide right and left